8.4.2 Vehicle Use

 (3) Coverage Limitations

 Stanford does not provide any insurance protection for fire, theft, collision or other loss or damage to personal vehicles.
 Individuals who use their vehicles frequently in connection with official University activities should consult with their insurance agent or broker to make sure their insurance meets their needs.
-The organization will pay the deductible for damage to a personal vehicle used in connection with official University activities, up to $1,000.
+The department may pay the deductible for damage to a personal vehicle used in connection with official University activities, up to $1,000.

 c.
 Rented Vehicles